devalparikh/devalparikh/README.md

 ### Hi there 👋, I'm Deval.

-I'm a senior Computer Science student at George Mason University.
-I like working with Full Stack, Infrastructure, and ML.
+I'm a Software Engineer at Capital One.
+I work with Full Stack, Distributed Systems, and ML technologies.

 Learn more about me @ [devalparikh.me](http://devalparikh.me/)